 - Throw Ratio: 0.5 – 2.0

 - Any brightness (depending on ambient light)

 - Any lamp type (e.g., LED, Laser, bulb)

-Before you purchase the LFC, make sure the projector you plan to use is within the supported specs and throw ratio.
+For the LFC, make sure the projector you plan to use is within the supported specs and throw ratio.
 We recommend using projector central's search feature to do this.
 For instance, you can view projectors by supported throw ratio by doing a search like this one (min/max throw ratio = 0.5-2.0).
 If you don't already have a projector, using this search feature will help you narrow in on one that is supported and fits your use case.
 You can read more about this here: Projector Compatibility

-LF2/2+ is an all in one solution to make projected AR experiences -- it is a projector with a camera built into it.
+LF2/2+ is an all-in-one solution to make projected AR experiences -- it is a projector with a camera built into it.
 The LF2 projector's throw ratio is 1.2, and the brightness is 1,000 lumens.
-We recommend this solution for small scale installations and indoor spaces like home offices and retail displays.
+We recommend this solution for small-scale installations and indoor spaces like home offices and retail displays.
 We recommend LF2/2+ for scenes up to 6ft with bright ambient lighting and up to 12ft in darker ambient lighting.
 To learn more about the range of the LF2, see here How large of an area does the LF2/2+cover?

 Please note -- Currently, LF2/2+ does work as a typical projector via an HDMI connection, however, the main functionality of the LF2/2+ is projection mapping.